 The hotel itself is located on the quieter side of the island of Bali, in the Nusa Dua resort area and away from the madness of trendy Seminyak.
 A taxi from the airport to the Conrad Bali hotel takes about 20 minutes.

-Compared to the Marriott Bonvoy St Regis hotel in Bali, the Pool Villas in Conrad Bali do not quite match up, but this is taken into account in the price.
-For cost per enjoyment, the Conrad Bali is hard to beat and is definitely one of the best resorts in Nusa Dua.
+Compared to the Marriott Bonvoy St Regis hotel in Bali, the Pool Villas in Conrad Bali do not quite match up, but this is considered in the price.
+The Conrad Bali is hard to beat for cost per enjoyment and is definitely one of the best resorts in Nusa Dua.
 When you stay in a Conrad Pool Villa, you will wake up to the sound of birdsong and waves lapping on the shore.
 Romance Paradise?
 It certainly comes close.

 Note: Benefits offered correct at the time of writing but may be amended at discretion of the vendor.
 Posts may be sponsored by the proprietor or brand being appraised.
 All opinions remain our own & are in no way influenced.